 That’s what happened when Penny Hoarder reader Jeremy Kolodziej opened an investment account with Acorns.
 The app’s round-up feature bumps each of your purchases up to the nearest dollar and puts the spare change into the stock market, which helped him mindlessly save $1,076 in about 20 months.

 “It’s a virtual coin jar,” he says.
 “You don’t even think about it.”
 He used the spare change to pay for two vacations.

 And if you already have a nice stash of money you’re looking to invest?
 Even better.

 Plus, Acorns invested the money for him, allowing him to grow his savings — without studying stock prices or managing trades.

 The app is $1 a month for balances under $1 million, and you’ll get a $5 bonus when you sign up.

 3. Grow Your Money More Than 20x Faster — Without Risking Any of it

 Yeah, you’ve heard this before.
 What usually comes next?
 A four-hour timeshare presentation.
 (No, seriously, it pays for itself!)

 But there’s a legitimate way to grow your money a lot faster than the average person — with no risk.

 It’s with a bank called Varo.
-The average savings account pays a paltry .09% interest rate, but when you open a checking and savings account with Varo, it will pay you up to 31 times that amount.
+The average savings account pays a paltry .08% interest rate, but when you open a checking and savings account with Varo, it will pay you more than 20 times that amount.